 A futures exchange is a hub where consumers, producers, traders, arbitrageurs, speculators, and investors come to trade standardized futures contracts.
 A futures contract represents specific quantities of a specific grade of a commodity or financial instrument.
 Its delivery date is set at a specified time in the future.

+Buyers and sellers of futures contracts come together at the exchange.
+An exchange is a transparent marketplace; there, those market participants establish fair prices based on current market conditions.
 The current price of a futures contract is the latest price where buyers and sellers have agreed to transact.
-Therefore, futures exchanges establish transparent market prices on a real-time basis.
+That means futures exchanges establish transparent market prices on a real-time basis.

 Success Depends on Buyers and Sellers Meeting Mutual Obligations

 The success of a futures market depends on the confidence that buyers and sellers meet their mutual obligations.
 Each futures exchange has a clearinghouse.
 The clearinghouse guarantees that both parties—the buyer and the seller—perform on the contracts that they trade.

 In other types of transactions, a buyer purchases from a seller and each depends on the other for performance.
 But on a futures exchange, it is the clearinghouse that becomes the contract partner of each party to the transaction.